-A. This is a difficult question to quickly answer for new users.
-It depends on many factors such as how comprehensive your search and answers need to be, your familiarity and experience with online searching, the medium you wish to search in and how frequently you need to search.
+A. This depends on factors such as how comprehensive your search and answers need to be, your familiarity and experience with online searching, the medium you wish to search in and how frequently you need to search.
 Of course, cost is also a consideration.

 - SciFinder® is a research discovery tool, suitable for both professional searchers and research scientists.
 You do not have to be an expert searcher to use SciFinder.
 Many organizations around the world use SciFinder to give their scientists direct access to CAS databases.
 SciFinder packages and subscriptions can be tailored to smaller groups as well.